Roger Clarke's Web-Site

 1. Introduction

 Information and Communications Technology (ICT) facilities have become central to the activities not only of organisations, but also of communities, groups and individuals.
-The end-points of networks are pervasive, and so is the dependence of all parties on the resources that the facilities provide access to.
-ICT moved long ago beyond the processing of data and its use for the production of information.
-Support for inferencing has become progressively more sophisticated, some forms of decision-making are being automated, and there is increasing delegation to artefacts of the scope for autonomous action in the real world.
-Humanity's increasing reliance on machine-readable data, and on computer-based data processing, inferencing, decision and action, is giving rise to a high degree of vulnerability and fragility, because of the scope for misuse, interference, compromise and appropriation.
-There is accordingly a critical need for effective management of access to ICT-based facilities.
+The end-points of networks are pervasive, and so is dependence on the resources that are accessed be means of ICT facilities.
+Information Systems (IS) applying ICT long ago moved beyond the processing of data and its use for the production of information.
+Support for inferencing has become progressively more sophisticated, more decision-making is being automated, and delegation to artefacts of autonomous action in the real world is increasing.
+Humanity's growing reliance on machine-readable data, and on computer-based data processing, inferencing, decision and action, is giving rise to a high degree of vulnerability and fragility, because of the scope for misuse, interference, compromise and appropriation.
+Accordingly, a critical need exists for effective management of access to ICT-based facilities.

 Conventional approaches within the ICT industry have emerged and matured over the last half-century.
-Terms in common usage in the area include identity management (IdM), identification, authentication, authorization and access control.
-The adequacy of current techniques has been in considerable doubt throughout the first two decades of the present century.
-A pandemic of data breaches has spawned notification obligations in many jurisdictions since the first Security Breach Notification Law was enacted in California in 2003 (Karyda & Mitrou 2016), and the resources of many organisations have proven to be highly susceptible to unauthorised access, including some of those apparently most strongly motivated and resourced to maintain high standards in the area (ITG 2023).
-The topic-area continues to attract attention in the ICT security literature.
+Terms in common usage include identity management (IdM), identification, authentication, authorization and access control.
+The adequacy of contemporary techniques has been in considerable doubt throughout the first two decades of the current century.
+A pandemic of data breaches has spawned notification obligations in many jurisdictions since the first Security Breach Notification Law was enacted in California in 2003 (Karyda & Mitrou 2016).
+The resources of many organisations have proven to be highly susceptible to unauthorised access, including some of the most strongly motivated and resourced to maintain high standards (ITG 2023).
+The topic area continues to attract attention in the ICT security literature.
 Recent articles are, however, primarily concerned with specific issues or contexts, and only secondarily with conceptual or technical weaknesseses in products and services, or empirical evidence of their effectiveness.
 For example, Pritee et al. (2024) and Aboukadri (2024) report on the use of machine learning (ML) techniques to incorporate empirically-based assessment of user behaviour into various phases of IdM.
 Other articles have had their focus on specific areas of vulnerability, such as 'privileged accounts' (Sindiren & Ciylan 2019) and 'delegated authorization' in health contexts (Zhao & Su 2024).

 I contend that the many vulnerabilities in contemporary IdM arise from inadequacies in the conventional conception of the problem-domain, and in the models underlying architectural, infrastructural and procedural designs to support authorization and access control.
-My motivation in conducting the research reported here has been to contribute to improved information systems (IS) practice and practice-oriented IS research.
-The IS notion is not interpreted in the narrowly technological sense evident in, for example, ISO/IEC 27001 2018: "[a] set of applications, services, information technology assets, or other information-handling components" (p.5).
-Most IS have significant human elements, and making sense of an IS accordingly demands adoption of a socio-technical perspective.
+My motivation in conducting the research reported here has been to contribute to improved IS practice and practice-oriented IS research.
+The IS notion is not interpreted in the narrowly technological sense evident in, for example, ISO/IEC 27001 2018: "[a] set of applications, services, information technology assets, or other information-handling components" (p.
+5).
+Most IS have significant human elements, and making sense of an IS accordingly demands the adoption of a socio-technical perspective.

-The method adopted in this article is to extend a previously-published pragmatic metatheoretic model into the authentication and authorization spaces, develop a generic model of what is referred to in this article as Id/Entity Management (Id/EM), and demonstrate the model's efficacy in clarifying weaknesses in conventional IdM and in addressing them.
+The method adopted in this article is to further develop a previously-published pragmatic metatheoretic model by extending it into the authentication and authorization spaces, to deliver a generic model of what is referred to in this article as Id/Entity Management (Id/EM), and to demonstrate the model's efficacy both in clarifying weaknesses in conventional IdM and in showing how to address them.
 The final step in the Id/EM process is access control, whose function of to enable the exercise of permissions by, but only by, authorized users.
 The access control step is dependent on an earlier authorization step, which establishes the permissions.
-Id/EM refers to the combination of architecture, infrastructure and process, and involves several additional steps in support of authorization and access control.
+Id/EM refers to the combination of architecture, infrastructure and process.
+It involves several additional steps necessary to support authorization and access control.

-The article commences by reviewing the context and nature of authorization and access control, within their broader context of conventional identity management.
+The article commences by reviewing the context and nature of authorization and access control, within their broader context of conventional IdM.
 This culminates in initial observations on issues that are relevant to the vulnerability to unauthorised access.
 An outline is then provided of a pragmatic metatheoretic model (PMM), highlighting the aspects of relevance to the analysis.
-Generic theories of authentication (GTA) and of authorization (GTAz) are summarised, reflecting the insights of the PMM meta-model.
-This lays the foundations for proposals for adaptations to IS theory and practice in all aspects of identity management, including identification and authentication, with particular emphasis placed in this article on authorization and access control.
-The resulting Id/Entity Management (Id/EM) theory is then used as a lens whereby weaknesses in conventional theory and practice in the area can be articulated, and means of addressing them can be proposed.
+Generic theories of authentication (GTA) and authorization (GTAz) are summarised, reflecting the insights of the PMM meta-model.
+This lays the foundations for proposals for adaptations to IS theory and practice in all aspects of identity management, including identification and authentication, but with particular emphasis placed on authorization and access control.
+The resulting Id/Entity Management (Id/EM) theory is then used as a lens through which weaknesses in conventional theory and practice in the area can be articulated, and means of addressing the weaknesses proposed.

 2. The Conventional Approach to Authorization and Access Conrol

-This preliminary section provides a brief overview of conventional IdM, with particular reference to the key steps in the process.
+This preliminary section provides a brief overview of conventional IdM concepts and processes.
 This is necessary to lay the foundation for an understanding of the differences that arise from the theory advanced later in the article.

-The remainder of this section outlines conventional usage of the term within the ICT industry, with an emphasis on the underpinnings provided by industry standards organisations, clarifies several aspects of those standards, summarises the various approaches in current use, and highlights a couple of aspects that need some further articulation.
+The remainder of this section draws on industry Standards to outline conventional usage of the term within the ICT industry, clarifies several aspects of the standards, summarises the various approaches in current use, and highlights aspects that need further articulation.

 2.1 ICT Industry Definitions

-The authorization notion was first applied to computers, data communications and IS in the 1960s.
-It has of course developed considerably since then, both deepening and passing through multiple phases.
-However it has mostly been treated as being synonymous with the selective restriction of access by some entity to a resource, an idea usefully referred to as 'access control'.
-Originally, the resource being accessed was conceived as a physical space, such as enclosed land, a building or a room; but, in the context of ICT, the focus has conventionally been on categories of IS resource, such as a service, data, software, or a device, local or remote.
+The authorization notion was first applied to ICT and and IS in the 1960s.
+It has subsequently developed considerably, both deepening and passing through multiple phases.
+It has mostly been treated as being synonymous with the selective restriction of access by some entity to a resource, an idea usefully referred to as 'access control'.
+Originally, the resource being accessed was conceived as a physical space, such as enclosed land, a building or a room.
+In the context of ICT, however, the focus has been on categories of IS resources, such as services, data, software, and devices, both local or remote.

 The following quotations and paraphrases provide representative, short statements about the nature of the concept as it has been practised in ICT during the period c.1970 to 2020:

-Josang's approach is consistent with, but clearer than, that of a leading textbook, which uses 'access control' at times to refer to a suite of processes, but then narrows its application down to the operational aspects of limiting access to those that have been authorized to have access, and 'authorization' as the preparatory step of deciding who or what has what permissions:
+Josang's approach is consistent with, but clearer than, that of a leading textbook, which uses 'access control' at times to refer to a suite of processes, but then narrows its application to the operational aspects of limiting access to the entities that have been authorized to have access, and 'authorization' as the preparatory step of deciding who or what has what permissions:

 Access control: A collection of mechanisms that work together to create a security architecture to protect the assets of the information system. ...
 (Stallings & Brown 2015, p.
 5) [ cf. Access management? ]